grafana/k6-learn/Modules/k6 results output options.md

-k6 doesn't natively have a way to graph load testing results, but it does have a lot of options for saving the output in different formats.
+k6 doesn't natively have a way to graph load-testing results, but it does have a lot of options to save output in different formats.
 You can find the full list of results visualization integrations or tutorials [here](https://k6.io/docs/results-visualization/).

-In this section, we'll discuss two common test result formats: CSV and JSON.
+In this section, we'll discuss two common test-result formats: CSV and JSON.

-Note: For both the CSV and JSON formats, you'll need your own visualization tool.
+Note: For both CSV and JSON formats, you'll need your own visualization tool.
 This could be anything from [Google Sheets](https://sheets.google.com), to [Grafana](https://grafana.com), to [Tableau](https://tableau.com).

 ## What's the difference between end-of-test results and time-series results?